 How To Get Soft Close Hinges Fitted

-You may find that the units you currently own can be easily upgraded to feature soft close hinges, or you may wish to replace elements of your kitchen entirely with new pieces that were made to bear them.
-Either way, you will be able to find a high-quality solution for an excellent price at The Kitchen Warehouse LTD. You can find our showroom – open from 9 am to 6 pm on weekdays and 10 am to 3.30 pm on Saturdays – at Hutton Moor Farm, Hutton Conyers, Ripon, North Yorkshire, with the postcode HG4 5LZ.
-Otherwise, if you want to find out more about soft close hinges and how they may be best put to use within your kitchen, simply contact us on 01765 640 000 or email us via email@example.com, and we will be more than happy to answer any and all questions.
+You may find that the kitchen cupboards you currently own can be easily upgraded to feature soft close hinges, or you may wish to replace elements of your kitchen entirely with new pieces that were made to bear them.
+If you want to find out more about soft close hinges, and how they may be best put to use within your kitchen, simply contact us on 01765 640 000 or email us via email@example.com, and we will be more than happy to answer any questions you may have.